-The VG600AA is a six-axis measurement system designed to measure linear acceleration along three orthogonal axes and rotation rates around three orthogonal axes.
-This device uses three accelerometers and three angular rate sensors to make a complete measurement of the dynamics of your system.
+The IMU300 Series, IMU400 Series and IMU600CA are six-axis measurement systems designed to measure linear acceleration along three orthogonal axes and rotation rates around three orthogonal axes.
+They use three accelerometers and three angular rate sensors to make a complete measurement of the dynamics of your system.

-In addition, it is designed to provide stabilized pitch and roll in dynamic environments.
-The VG600AA is the solid state equivalent of a vertical gyro/artificial horizon display.
+The VG300CB and VG600CA have similar sensor architecture as the IMU300 Series, IMU400 Series and IMU600CA but are designed to provide stabilized pitch and roll in dynamic environments.
+The VG300CB and VG600CA are the solid state equivalent of a vertical gyro/artificial horizon display.